Garden AdviceHow to waterproof a shed the right way

 One thing you can do to protect your valuables is to tag them with your postcode.
 You can either use a UV marker or engrave it.
 Then, register your items in the national property register used by police in their tracing efforts of stolen goods.

-So, read on and check how to safeguard your belongings, located:
+So, read on and check how to safeguard your belongings:

-Below, we list various items that you might have in the garden, which need to be secured, locked out of sight, or bolted permanently with a floor or wall anchor, etc. Just make sure that you fasten inconspicuously lightweight benches, tables and chairs, which can be easily picked up and moved, with a chain to a nearby wall or to a hard exterior surface.
+Below, you will find a list of various items, which need to be secured, locked out of sight, or bolted permanently with a floor or wall anchor, etc. These items are quite popular among garden thieves.
+Just make sure that you fasten inconspicuously lightweight benches, tables and chairs, which can be easily picked up and moved, with a chain to a nearby wall or to a hard exterior surface.

 As you can see, by applying some thought and clever ideas on securing your garden and its contents, be it plants, features or furniture, you can achieve that sense of safe haven without disrupting the aesthetic look of your green space.
 To sum up what you should do to improve the security and safe feel of your backyard oasis, here are our final thoughts and takeaways:

-Did you find this post of any help?
-Then, why not share it with your friends?
+Did you find this post helpful?
+Then, don’t hesitate to share it with friends!
 Also, please, leave your comments and tips on how you’ve secured your garden against potential break-ins!